bandprotocol/bandpress/docs/parameters.md

 ## What are Governance Parameters

 Governance parameters dictate how other smart contracts in the community perform logics.
-For instance, parameter `bonding:liquidity_spread` controls the spread between buy and sell curve of the community's [Bonding Curve](/docs/bonding-curve.md).
+For instance, parameter `bonding:liquidity_spread` controls the spread between the buy and sell curve of the community's [Bonding Curve](/docs/bonding-curve.md).
 Governance parameters contract is deployed when a community is created.
 Developers can access the address of governance contract using band.js.

 ```javascript
 // Get the community's governance parameters address